top of page

 Welcome to the new ICE age.

-In other words, the new ICE age has only just begun.
+The ICE age has only just begun.

 The End